 - Gipsy Danger from Pacific Rim has an "Elbow Rocket" move, giving its punch extra power.

-- Digimon's Journey To The West set makes the rake used by Zhu Bajie's stand in jet powered.
+- Digimon's Journey to the West set makes the rake used by Zhu Bajie's stand in jet powered.

-- In Warhammer 40,000, The Ork Tankhamma (with all orkish subtlety, it is actually an anti-tank rocket strapped to a hammer handle) is a weapon option for a tankbusta boyz team leader.
+- In Warhammer 40,000, The Ork Tankhamma (with all Orkish subtlety, it is actually an anti-tank rocket strapped to a hammer handle) is a weapon option for a tankbusta boyz team leader.

-- GURPS Ultra-Tech comes with many templates that can be applied to low-tech weaponry to make them far more effective against modern armor, including, you guessed it, an option to put a small solid rocket booster on the back end of an axe, mace, or spear for an extra-powerful swing (or, in the spear's case, a rocket-powered, ultra-long range throw).
+- GURPS Ultra-Tech comes with many templates that can be applied to low-tech weaponry to make it far more effective against modern armor, including, you guessed it, an option to put a small solid rocket booster on the back end of an axe, mace, or spear for an extra-powerful swing (or, in the spear's case, a rocket-powered, ultra-long range throw).